- Positioning Playbook

 Before you do anything, you need to think about how your product can fit into a news cycle story, the cultural zeitgeist, or industry trend.

 This is super important.
 To get optimum results, there needs to be an intuitive connection.
+The story that you create about your product needs to add to the news story.
+Unlocking new value from it.

 News cycle compatibility will vary massively depending upon the type of product or service you offer, and, if you operate a B2C or B2B business model.